 You can skip to a specific section of this Python web scraping tutorial using the table of contents below:

 According to the World Economic Forum, by 2025, 463 exabytes of data will be created each day globally.
-1 exabyte is equal to 1 billion gigabytes.

 The Challenges of Web Scraping